Residential Treatment for Anxiety Disorders

 Experiencing anxiety or worry is normal at times, such as when anticipating giving a speech, taking an important exam, or meeting someone new.
 However, the worry and fear that someone with an anxiety disorder experiences is much more extreme, and it often occurs even in situations in which there are no logical reasons to be anxious.
 The feelings persist and are difficult to control or lessen without professional assistance.

-- Specific phobias.
-A phobia is an extreme and irrational fear.
-A person may have any type of phobia, but examples include a fear of heights or a fear of germs.
-A phobia may cause someone to avoid any situation involving the object of fear, which can cause significant impairment.
+- Specific Phobias.
+A phobia is an extreme and irrational fear, such as a fear of heights or a fear of germs.

-- Agoraphobia.
-Agoraphobia is a fear and excessive worry about being in a situation that could cause a panic attack, extreme embarrassment, or a feeling of being trapped or helpless with no escape.
-It often leads to isolation, because a person with agoraphobia will often avoid public places and anywhere there are crowds.
+- Agoraphobia: A fear and excessive worry about being in a situation that could cause a panic attack, extreme embarrassment, or a feeling of being trapped or helpless with no escape.

 Facts and Statistics